N.S. Supreme Court denies application for cyberbully ruling after construction site conflict

 On Jan.
 4, Adam Fraser and Ellen Crossman were heard by Justice John Keith, after Fraser accused Crossman of cyberbullying on Facebook.
 Justice Keith issued his written decision on Jan.
 11.

-Fraser was employed as a construction site foreman for Elm Construction, building a new high-rise apartment complex called The Campden, at 48 Seapoint Rd. in Dartmouth.
-Crossman lived in The Hazelton, across the street from the construction site.
+Fraser was employed as a construction site foreman for Elm Construction, building a new high-rise apartment complex in Dartmouth.
+Crossman lived in the area.

 Crossman says she was harassed and catcalled by construction workers at the site.